StereoVGGT: A Training-Free Visual Geometry Transformer for Stereo Vision: Introduction

 \section{Introduction}

-Stereo vision constitutes a computational emulation of biological binocularity, serving as a fundamental pillar within the broader architecture of 3D vision perception.
+Stereo vision constitutes a computational emulation of biological binocularity, serving as a fundamental pillar within the broader architecture of 3D vision perception \citep{sgm,eth3d,middlebury}.
 Stereo matching and stereo conversion serve as two core tasks within this domain.
-Stereo matching, also known as disparity estimation \cite{cre,rssm}, aims to establish dense pixel-wise correspondences between rectified image pairs.
-Complementarily, stereo conversion \cite{mono2stereo,stereocrafter} involves the synthesis of stereoscopic content from monocular images.
-Modern SOTA stereo conversion frameworks typically generate the corresponding right-eye view by leveraging estimated disparity priors as geometric guidance.
+Stereo matching, also known as disparity estimation, aims to establish dense pixel-wise correspondences between rectified image pairs.
+Stereo conversion involves the synthesis of stereoscopic content from monocular images.
+Learning-based stereo conversion frameworks typically generate the corresponding right-eye view by leveraging estimated disparity as geometric guidance.

-Disparity is inversely proportional to the metric depth, this geometric relationship is formulated as $d = \frac{f \cdot B}{z}$, where $d$ denotes disparity, $f$ represents the focal length, $B$ is the baseline length, and $z$ signifies the metric depth.
-Inspired by this geometric principle, current stereo matching \cite{coatrsnet,foundationstereo} and stereo conversion frameworks \cite{mono2stereo,stereocrafter} increasingly adopt Monocular Depth Estimation (MDE) models and Visual Foundation Models (VFMs) as their backbones for depth-aware feature extraction.
+Disparity $d$ is inversely proportional to metric depth.
+Under the standard stereo imaging model, this relationship is expressed as $d = \frac{f \cdot B}{z}$, where $f$ denotes the focal length, $B$ denotes the baseline length, and $z$ denotes the metric depth.
+Inspired by this principle, current stereo matching and stereo conversion frameworks increasingly adopt Monocular Depth Estimation (MDE) models \citep{obukhov2025fourth,depthcrafter} and general-purpose Pre-trained Vision Models (PVMs) \citep{pvm-notion1} as their backbones for depth-aware feature extraction.
+However, from a geometric perspective, camera knowledge is also essential for stereo vision.
+Camera parameters explicitly encode the focal length $f$, which, according to the above relationship, directly determines the disparity $d$ for a fixed baseline and depth.
+Existing PVMs and MDE models are typically trained without explicit exposure to camera parameters or other 3D information.
+Therefore, the absence of camera knowledge limits the ability of existing stereo vision backbones to learn sufficient geometric priors, preventing them from fully exploiting scene geometry in downstream stereo vision tasks.

-However, as shown in Fig. \ref{teaser}, VFMs and MDE models are typically trained without explicit exposure to 3D-spatial data, such as camera poses.
-Theoretically, incorporating camera pose knowledge is crucial for stereo vision.
-This is because camera poses inherently encapsulate the camera focal length $f$.
-According to the above formulation $d = \frac{f \cdot B}{z}$, the focal length $f$ acts as a decisive determinant of the disparity $d$.
-Based on these deductions, we argue that the absence of camera pose knowledge prevents existing stereo vision backbones from providing sufficient geometric priors, thereby creating a performance bottleneck for downstream tasks.